" I find that the harder I work, the more luck I seem to have "

 I modeled join problem with relational databases into Neo4j and how it provides a great solution to remove complex joins among tables in RDBMS.

 I was just exploring Neo4j, I was actually playing with Neo4j.
 I submitted my GraphGist to just participate in the contest.
 I was not at all expecting to be a winner of this challenge.
-It was a shock actually when I get a message from Michael Hunger saying " you have been selected as a winner for the GraphGist winter challenge and won a 500USD and a ticket to Neo4j GraphConnect event to San Francisco ".
-You can see the graphgist here ICC World Cup 2015
+I was surprised when I get a message from Michael Hunger saying " you have been selected as a winner for the GraphGist winter challenge and won a 500USD and a ticket to Neo4j GraphConnect event to San Francisco ".

 I was working with NodeJS for some time and really liked how easily and quickly you can get started with Node.
 I opted this course offered by MongoDB university, I must say it was a great course primarily taught by Andrew Erlichson and Shannon Bradshaw, both have a great way of teaching.
 I enjoyed every bit of this course and the great thing is whatever I learnt during the course I use it in my daily job role.